‘RHONY’ Star Luann de Lesseps Is Heading Back To Jail For Probation Violation

-Uh oh.
 The Real Housewives of New York star Luann de Lesseps will be heading back to jail after violating the terms of her probation.
 According to Us Weekly, Luann was in court this morning in Palm Beach, Florida.
-The singer is back at the scene of the crime where she was originally arrested over a year and a half ago.
 It was reported that the 56-year-old was ordered back to jail after the presiding judge believed Luann wasn’t taking her probation seriously.

 Luann failed an alcohol test earlier this year, and also did not provide documentation that proved she was attending mandatory AA meetings.
-The “Money Can’t Buy You Class” singer is already in custody in Palm Beach, and how long she will remain so is unclear.
+The “Money Can’t Buy You Class” singer is already in custody in Palm Beach, and how long she will remain in custody is unclear.
 The specific details regarding her stint in jail have not yet been released at this time.
-It was reported by Radar Online that Luann was taken to jail with other inmates from court this afternoon, putting her upcoming cabaret show in Atlanta on May 30 in jeopardy.
+It was reported by Radar Online that Luann was taken to jail from court this afternoon, putting her upcoming cabaret show in Atlanta on May 30 in jeopardy.

-All of this stems from Luann’s December 2017 arrest in Palm Beach where she was put behind bars for charges including disorderly intoxication, battery on a police officer and resisting arrest.
-The cabaret performer accepted a plea deal and ultimately entered into rehab twice.
-Luann was ordered to abstain from alcohol and attend two AA meetings a week which she ultimately did for a good amount of time before failing the alcohol test earlier this year.
-Luann admitted she had two mimosas after a cabaret performance in Chicago which has now put her in this predicament.
+All of this stems from Luann’s December of 2017 arrest in Palm Beach, where she was put behind bars for charges including disorderly intoxication, battery, and resisting arrest.
+The cabaret performer accepted a plea deal, and ultimately entered into rehab twice.
+Luann was ordered to abstain from alcohol, and to attend two AA meetings a week.
+Luanne evidently lived up to these expectations for some time prior to failing the alcohol test earlier this year.
+The actress admitted that she had two mimosas after a cabaret performance in Chicago, a choice which has now put her in this predicament.

 #RHONY's Luann de Lesseps was ordered back to jail by a judge in Palm Beach court more than a year after her initial arrest. https://t.co/VUOaBzfMWQ